 Business model innovation

-A business model is a company’s plan for making a profit.
-This means what they’re going to sell, who they’re going to sell to and how they’re going to sell.
+A ‘business model’ is a company’s plan for making a profit.
+That means what they’re going to sell, who they’re going to sell to and how they’re going to sell.
 Innovating on your business model can include changing your value proposition, customer segment or distribution channels, or changing your structure, processes or supply chain.
 There are many different types of business models.
 Here are a few that could bring you new revenue opportunities:

 Industry model innovation

 Arguably the most radical model of business innovation, industry model innovation sees brands venturing into new territory – like Virgin’s move from music to aviation – or even creating an industry that didn’t exist before, as Airbnb did, or the plant-based meat brand Impossible Foods.
 Let’s look at three types of industry model innovation:

 Disruptive innovation involves applying new technology or processes to change the current market.
 Your brand doesn’t have to be the inventor of the technology, but might advance it or find new ways to apply it.
 This work often goes on in the background so that, when unveiled, it’s too late for the established companies to quickly compete.

 Take Apple, for example – the success of the iPod is what led the company to venture into mobile phones.
 Apple took the nascent touch screen technology seen in PDAs and improved on it to create the first iPhone and completely disrupt the market.
 Look around – what tech could you borrow and apply differently?

 Architectural innovation involves taking the components of your business and rearranging them, creating something new for a different market.

 A good example of this is Viagra.
 It was created as a medication to treat angina, but its makers discovered it could be more successfully marketed as a treatment for erectile dysfunction.
 At the time, this was an unmet medical need.
 Likewise, a NASA-created foam achieved out-of-this-world success when commercially marketed as memory foam mattresses.
 Could your existing products be reimagined as something else for a new market?